Skip to main content

 Number of items 125

-Item format Multiple choice and advanced items
+Item format Multiple choice and advanced item types

 Passing grade 700 out of 1000 points